brianjriddle/astrix-wiki/Providing-A-Service-Using-Astrix-And-GigaSpaces.md

 ```

 ### Consuming the Trading API
 Each client that want to consume the Trading API has to create an `AstrixContext` and use it as a factory to create instances of the beans that is part of the api.
 There are two ways to create an `AstrixContext`.
 The first one is to use an `AstrixFrameworkBean` as in the pu.xml above, which will create an register an `AstrixContext` in the current spring application context.
-The other option, most used in unittesting, is to create the context using an `AstrixConfigurer`:
+The other option, most used in unit testing, is to create the context using an `AstrixConfigurer`:

 ```java
 AstrixConfigurer configurer = new AstrixConfigurer();